simotek/LittleGPTracker/docs/wiki/What-is-LittlePiggyTracker.md

 - Make a big selection by pressing LT+B, then DPAD around to highlight.
 - Press LT+A to paste.
 - You can jump the cursor to the next/previous chain in a column by pressing LT+DOWN/UP
+- When playing live with multiple devices, you can nudge dragging/rushing devices by pressing LT+LEFT/RIGHT

 ## Chain Screen